NowRx raises $20 million to expedite prescription deliveries with automation

 Pharmaceutical startup NowRx today announced it has closed a $20 million round raised through crowdfunding platform SeedInvest.
-NowRx, which claims the round is the largest in SeedInvest’s history, says it will use the funds to expand into new U.S. markets (including Arizona) and expand its pharmacy technology.
+NowRx, which claims the round is the largest in SeedInvest’s history, says it will use the funds to expand into new U.S. markets (including Arizona) and bolster its pharmacy technology.

 The global e-pharmacy market could be worth $107.53 billion by 2025, according to Zion Market Research, and the pandemic will no doubt accelerate its growth.
 Contactless shipments promise to limit exposure to the coronavirus while saving time otherwise spent standing in line.